-To ensure that we achieve the high standards that are required to achieve this level of excellence in enforcement, Regulation and Enforcement operates a robust set of policies and procedures within the accredited quality management system - this ensures competent officers and proven processes.
+To ensure that we achieve the high standards that are required to meet this level of excellence in enforcement, Regulation and Enforcement operates a robust set of policies and procedures within the accredited quality management system.

 Intelligence led enforcement leading to well regulated manufacturing, retail and service sectors creates the environment to benefit the city's economic prosperity and its citizens' wellbeing.